• Skip to main content

 The process of creating a lost wax bronze casting is a multi-step, labor intensive process.
-The steps for creating a bronze sculpture are outlined below.
+The steps of the bronze casting process are outlined below.

 Clay